richibrics/PyMonitorMQTT/docs/configuration/index.md

 ## Main configuration

 PyMonitorMQTT supports more than one broker connection simultaneously.
-Each monitor configuration must be placed in the 'monitors' key that will contatin a list.
+Each monitor configuration must be placed in the 'monitors' key that will contain a list.

 ```
 monitors: